RUSSIA: Banning religious texts easy, unbanning them difficult

 This makes it difficult for publishers and religious communities, who may not have been informed of the extremism investigation and who learn of the verdict too late to submit an appeal within the one-month limit.
 Also, the Federal List contains so many items that checking whether a particular item is on the List can be very difficult or even impossible (see Forum 18's Russia "extremism" religious freedom survey http://www.forum18.org/archive.php?article_id=1724)

-Decisions ruling material "extremist" are usually based on linguistic/psychological/religious analysis carried out either by law enforcement "experts" (police or FSB security service criminologists) or academics.
+Decisions ruling material "extremist" are usually based on linguistic/psychological/religious analysis carried out either by official "experts" (police or FSB security service criminologists) or academics.
 Such analysis is intended to establish the presence or absence of "extremism" in the text or video (often statements of the alleged superiority or exclusivity of a particular religion or its adherents) or ascertain its closeness to material which has already been banned (ie. in a different edition).

 Materials subject to "extremism" rulings may have been seized during "routine" checks of adherence to anti-extremism legislation (most common in mosques and Muslim shops) or raids of homes or places of worship (most common in Jehovah's Witness cases).
 The latter often occurs as a result of a tip-off from "concerned" citizens.
 Prosecutor's Office staff, Anti-Extremism Police, and the FSB security service may all be involved.